-Victims should know that truth is an absolute defense to charges of defamation.
+Victims should know that truth is an absolute defense to charges of defamation in California.
 Additionally, depending on the situation, wrongfully trying to silence a victim with a lawsuit may constitute an abuse of process.

 However, the costs of making a wrongful defamation claim go away can be expensive.